noamross/openquals/SOD Readings.md

 - Other *Phytophthora* species are pathogenic.
 Many more species have been discovered in recent years.
 - Among pathogenic species, most are clonal lines with little diversity, suggesting introduction to new hosts is what causes disease emergence, rather than recombination
 -  However, species hybrids have been found and some have expanded host ranges.

+# @Swiecki2013

+## SOD Overview

+### Biology

+ - Trunk canker hosts of SOD are oaks (*Quercus*) species, and tanoak (*Nolithocarpus*).
+White oaks have not been found infected in the field.
+ - Many more species are foliar hosts, which are not killed by SOD
+ - Foliar hosts can have any combination of high or low suceptibility and high or low sporulation.
+Pacific madrone is susceptible but doesn't produce many spores.
+Bay laurel is high in both.
+ - Zoospores, produced by sporangia, can swim and aggregate towards chemical released by hosts, staging mass hyphal attacks
+ - The EU1 strain is more aggressive than the NA strains

+### Life Cycle in Forests

+ - More spores form in wetter conditions
+ - On tanoak, canopy infections moves down to the stem via rainwater flowing down the stem.
+Trees near California Bay are the first to develop cankers
+ - Other oaks may be infected by bay or tanoak, but are dead-end hosts
+ - On bay, forms dark leisions on  downward-hanging leaf tips and edges, with yellowish border.
+Leaves turn yellow and typically drop in dry season.
+Few infected leaves remain for first rains of year, but repeated rains grow population.
+ - Lower trunks of canker hosts remain wet after rain, allowing infection
+ - Spread is influenced by relative height of bay and oaks, wind direction, oak canopy size (can intercept more spores), and screening by nonsusceptible species
+ - Non-bay foliar hosts do not increase risk of disease, except possibly climbing poison oak when bay is also present.
+This may be due to leaf shedding.

+### Factors influencing SOD variability

+- **Climate**: 12 hours of warm, wet conditions needed for sporgangga formation.
+Similar conditions for infection.
+Thus, infction greatest in late spring rains, shady sites, lower canopy.
+- **Hosts**: Species variability.
+Cankers form on trunks >10 cm diameter, more on larger trunks (SOD infects the bark, which is thicker).
+No effect of tree vigor.
+-  Genetic variation, but this may be a small factor.
+- Transport mechanisms: Human, wind, watrcourses, possibly animals

+### Development in hosts

+ - Infects the phloem tissue, mostly on lower trunk.
+Can reach vasular cambium, out xylem and sometimes spread vertically.
+ - Cankes appear as brownish leisons on inner bark.
+Appear similar to other *Phytophthora* sp. leisons
+ - Cankers usually bleed thick, dark fluid in 6mo-2yr after infection.
+Bleeding can stop after time.
+ - Beetles and rot fungi infect late-stage hosts (~1 year after canker development.
+In tanoak, secondary disease may be first visible symptom.
+ - Decline may be sudden (due to girdling by cankers), but this follows at least 6 mo of ingection.
+Progressive decline may take years (8-11 in coast live oak), may die out or break due to weakness.
+ - Diagnosis is either circumstanial or requires molecular methods
+- Stand-level develpment depends on time since disease arrival, weather, host arrangement.
+In favorable conidtions most susceptible trees can be killed in a few years.

+## Managing Stands

+ - Most SOD-susceptible CA forests not managed for timber, provide various ecosystem services
+ - Management plan is needed in many cases.
+Based on needs/wants and available resources, should include strategies/actions and monitoring/evaluation components.
+ - Plan varies between pre-, during-, and post-disease stages, which may be different over small distances.
+ - Key questions for *before*: Is *Phytophthora ramorum* present?
+How far away are infections?
+What are consequences/risks with introduction?
+ - Actions for *before*: Exclusion, Bay Removal, Chemical control.
+Relative usefulness depends on risk and proximity of disease
+ -  Key questions for *during*: What is incidence of SOD?
+How to minimie infection, but also hazards associated with infected trees.
+ - Key questions for *after*: How long will affected trees survive?
+What is their failure potential?
+What fuels have accumulated and how distributed?
+How to increase survival, reduce hazard (incl. from fire), and restore?
+What are restoration needs?
+What species are regenerating?
+ -  Action for *after*: Cut or leave?
+Actively manage gaps for invasives, fire.

+### Prioritiation

+ - Prioritization especially important in large forest tracts.
+ - Which, how, and whn to treat?
+ - Base on ease of treatment, disease risk, potential resource loss, and potential hazards
+ - Formal numeric ranking is one way to combine these assessments.

+## Technical Guidelines

+ - Exclusion: Avoid nursery stock near forests, do not move pruned host material, clean equipment/tools (spray disinfectant not effective).
+Wood may be burned, but drying also adequate.
+ - Reducing disease risk: